Elliptic Double Affine Hecke Algebras: The (double) affine case

 \end{cor}

-\begin{proof} Take a general section of ${\cal H}_{\tilde{A}_1;\gamma}(C)[{\le} (s_0s_1)^{m/2}]$, apply the Proposition to get a section supported on $[{\le}(s_1s_0)^{m/2}]$, take the difference, and then left-multiply by a suitable operator $h (s_1s_0)^{m/2}$.
-This gives a general section $f_0+f_1(s_1s_0)^m$ such that $ f_1 = \pi_q^*(g/{}^sg)f_0$, to which we may add any $f'_0\in \Gamma(U;\sO_X)$. \end{proof}
+\begin{proof} Take a general section of~${\cal H}_{\tilde{A}_1;\gamma}(C)[{\le} (s_0s_1)^{m/2}]$, apply the proposition to get a section supported on~$[{\le}(s_1s_0)^{m/2}]$, take the difference, and then left-multiply by a suitable operator $h (s_1s_0)^{m/2}$.
+This gives a general section~$f_0+f_1(s_1s_0)^m$ such that $ f_1 = \pi_q^*(g/{}^sg)f_0$, to which we~may add any $f'_0\in \Gamma(U;\sO_X)$. \end{proof}

-\begin{rem} Note that $f_1$ is indeed supposed to be a meromorphic section of the same bundle of which $\pi_q^*(g/{}^sg)$ is a local trivialization, namely $\bigotimes_{w\in G} {}^w({\cal L}_1\otimes {\cal L}_0^{-1})^{(-1)^{\ell(w)}}$, where $G$ is the image of $\tilde{A}_1$ in $\Aut(C)$. \end{rem}
+\begin{rem} Note that $f_1$ is indeed supposed to be a meromorphic section of the same bundle of~which $\pi_q^*(g/{}^sg)$ is a local trivialization, namely $\bigotimes_{w\in G} {}^w\big({\cal L}_1\otimes {\cal L}_0^{-1}\big)^{(-1)^{\ell(w)}}$, where $G$ is the image of~$\tilde{A}_1$ in~$\Aut(C)$. \end{rem}

-\begin{rem} This points out that in the affine case (in contrast to the situation for more general Coxeter groups), there is something special about Bruhat intervals: the subsheaves of operators supported on more general finite subsets may fail to be flat. \end{rem}
+\begin{rem} This points out that in the affine case (in contrast to the situation for more general Coxeter groups where there is no parameter $q$), there is something special about Bruhat intervals: the subsheaves of operators supported on more general finite subsets may fail to be flat. \end{rem}

-The restriction of $\sO_C[\tilde{A}_1]_\gamma$ to the kernel $\langle (s_1s_0)^m\rangle$ of the action has a natural geometric description.
+The restriction of~$\sO_C[\tilde{A}_1]_\gamma$ to the kernel $\langle (s_1s_0)^m\rangle$ of the action has a natural geometric description.
 Indeed, it may be given in the form $\bigoplus_{j\in \Z} {\cal Z}_{(s_1s_0)^m}^{\otimes j} (s_1s_0)^{jm}$, which is easily recognized as the relative structure sheaf of the $\G_m$-bundle over $C$ corresponding to the invertible sheaf ${\cal Z}_{(s_1s_0)^m}$.
-The Corollary tells us that ${\cal H}_{\tilde{A}_1;\gamma}(C)$ contains a larger ring, which is easily recognized as coming from an affine blowup.
-To be precise, the restrictions of the various local sections $\pi_q^*(g/{}^sg)$ to the union of reflection hypersurfaces induces a section of the $\G_m$-bundle over that union.
+The corollary tells us that ${\cal H}_{\tilde{A}_1;\gamma}(C)$ contains a larger ring, which is easily recognized as coming from an affine blowup.
+To~be precise, the restrictions of the various local sections $\pi_q^*(g/{}^sg)$ to the union of reflection hypersurfaces induces a section of the $\G_m$-bundle over that union.
 Enlarging the algebra has the effect of blowing up that union of sections and then removing the strict transforms of the fibers over the reflection hypersurfaces.